FritzFlorian/bachelor-thesis-code/Readme.md

 The repository has two main modules:
--reversi: holds all ReversiXT game logic
+- reversi: holds all ReversiXT game logic
--reversialphazero: holds training experiments and scripts to analyze them
+- reversialphazero: holds training experiments and scripts to analyze them

 The main dependency, https://github.com/FritzFlorian/hometrainer, was also developed as part of